 If there was no scanning performed on that date, it will appear as grayed-out in the calendar.

 First of all, check to see if those links are really from spammy websites.
 If they happen to be from a respected website but only located on a crowded page with 100 other links, try to ask that site’s administrator to break down the list into more than one page where your link won’t be so crowded.
 When you are sure that a link is really undesirable, WebCEO will help you report it to Google, so it will be ignored by the search engine when analyzing your overall backlink profile.

-To report links, go to Backlink Quality Check > Toxic links, check the necessary links and click the “Report selected links to Google” button in the upper panel.
+To report links, go to Backlink Profile > My Backlinks > Toxic Pages, check the necessary links and click the “Report selected links to Google” button in the upper panel.
 Then follow the presented instructions to proceed with disavowing the harmful links.

 Please revoke access to the current Google Analytics account – you will then be able to re-connect the right account.
 Here’s how to do it:

-- Open any report of the Web Analytics tool (e.g.: Tool Summary) and click "Settings" in the top-right corner.
+- Open any report of the Google Analytics in the Traffic Analysis module (e.g.: Tool Summary) and click "Settings" in the top-right corner.

 - In the dialog window that appears, checkmark "Revoke access to Google Analytics for this project" and click "Save".